(This article is intended primarily for printed book information, not eBook)

 RGB is the color model used by anything with a monitor or screen that displays color.
 It is the proper color mode to supply your images for eBook conversion.
 This color model uses the light of the device to create the color.
 Images supplied in RGB for your print book will be automatically converted CMYK.
 Because of the sheer amount of jobs we receive in this color mode, you will not receive an additional warning about this and the job will go to production if there are no other issues.

-Spot colors are used in certain type of printing when a specific color is needed (most famously Tiffany Blue) or when you are doing a job that is using less colors than needed (like a 2 color newsletter).
+Spot colors are used in certain types of printing when a specific color is needed (most famously Tiffany Blue) or when you are doing like a 2 color newsletter (think black and white printing, but with a color ink instead of black).
 Only if you were quoting a special project for offset printing with us would you want or even be able to use a spot color, as most of our printing is done on a digital CMYK press.
 Unless you have discussed special arrangements with your publishing specialist, all spot colors should be converted to CMYK before supplying your files.
 We can perform the conversion, but you may not like the results of the conversion and wish to tweak them further.
 We do not receive many files with this error, so you may receive a warning asking you to correct, or verify that you want us to convert for you.
+Learn more about Spot colors here.

 Let's see it in action.